amirr0r/amirr0r.github.io/tabs/about.md

 ## Who I am?

-Just an eternal apprentice who wants to document and share what he has learned about programming/hacking.
+Just an eternal apprentice who wants to document and share what he has learned about programming and/or information security.

 Here are some of my online profiles: